shahdhoss/TicketOrLeaveIt/docs/Resilience_strategies.md

 # 6) Database :-

-- **SQL (PostgreSQL) :**  We chose PostgreSQL for its reliability, scalability, and support for complex queries.
-It also supports replication and failover, which are critical for high availability.
+- **SQL (PostgreSQL) :**  We chose PostgreSQL for its reliability, scalability, and support for complex queries, It also has dedicated databases per microservice prevent cascading failures (no shared database SPOF),And
+Clear service boundaries ensure failures in one database do not affect others.

+**How it Helps?**
+● Eliminates database-level SPOF across services
+● Ensures strong data consistency during peak loads
+● Provides clear fault containment boundaries
+● Supports complex transactions within each domain